drudgesentinel/ec2-rhel-spinup/README.md

 `dnf` is very slow, so completion of the bootstrap script can take a long time after the instance itself is created.
 I have configured the user data to print to the system log, you can view results at `/var/log/user-data.log`

-The following variables should be provided when creating resources using this repo:
+You'll need to supply the os and keypair at minimum:
+`terraform apply -var="os=suse" -var="keypair=my-keypair"`

+Usable variables are:

-"ticket_num" (to tie resources to a specific ticket)
+"ticket_num" (to tie resources to a specific ticket/reference/use case)

 "aws_region"

+"os" (needs to be either suse or rhel)

 "rhel_version" (from 7-9.
-Specific point releases don't work.
-Eventually will add other operating systems as I get a feel for what is practical)
+Specific point releases don't work.)
+"suse_version" (12 or 15)

 "instance_type" (optional, defaults to t3a.medium)